On Codes for the Noisy Substring Channel: Substitution noise

-It should be noted that \cref{lem:ham-conv} specifically pertains to resilient-repeat-free strings, which the reader will observe are not strictly required for successful reconstruction of information (although in the noiseless case, they achieve optimum asymptotic rate).
+It should be noted that \cref{lem:ham-conv} specifically pertains to resilient-repeat-free strings, which the reader will observe are not necessarily required for successful reconstruction of information.
+Nevertheless, it might be conjectured, based on the noiseless case, that resilient-repeat-free sequences may achieve optimum asymptotic rate.